Adhesive Tapes for Wound Closure: “FASNAHT” and “Steri-Strip”

 • Steri-Strip: Acrylic adhesive and nonwoven structure provide breathability and softness.

-• 3M Adhesive Type: Siloxane polymers offer low irritation, breathability, and flexibility.
-The adhesive avoids direct contact with the wound.
+• 3M Adhesive Type: Siloxane polymers are described in the patent as having properties such as low irritation, breathability, and flexibility.
+In the design, the adhesive is applied so as to avoid direct contact with the wound.

 Ease of Use and Resistance to Peeling